Quantum computing of nonlinear reacting flows via the probability density function method: Introduction

-With the linearized representation, the problem becomes amenable to solution with quantum algorithms.
-While methods based on Hamiltonian simulation~\cite{An2023_Linear, Jin2024Quantum,Lu2024Quantum,Brearley2024Quantum,Over2025Quantum} can solve linear partial differential equations, we focus on quantum linear system algorithms (QLSA) which can provide an exponential speedup in certain conditions~\cite{Harrow2009Quantum,Costa2022Optimal}.
-However, challenges remain in developing a practical quantum simulation framework.
-For a time-dependent problem, a naive application of QLSA would require iterative calls to the QLSA at each time step~\cite{Liu2023Quantum,Ye2024hybrid,Bharadwaj2025Compact,Song2025Incompressible}, punctuated by measurements to extract the state of the system before proceeding.
-The measurement bottleneck diminishes the potential for quantum speedup.
-Furthermore, extracting meaningful physical quantities, such as the statistical moments of the PDF, from the final quantum state is non-trivial~\cite{Xu2019Quantum}, as full quantum state tomography is itself exponentially costly~\cite{Nielsen2010Quantum}.
+Despite the linearization, two significant challenges remain for a practical quantum simulation framework.
+First, the PDF transport equation is time-dependent, and a naive application of QLSA would require iterative calls at each time step, with intermediate measurements to extract the system state before proceeding~\cite{Liu2023Quantum,Ye2024hybrid,Bharadwaj2025Compact,Song2025Incompressible}.
+This measurement bottleneck severely diminishes the potential for quantum speedup.
+Second, even after the quantum state encoding the PDF is obtained, extracting meaningful physical quantities from it is non-trivial~\cite{Su2025}.
+The statistics of interest, such as the mean and variance, are encoded in the amplitudes of the quantum state, but full quantum state tomography to reconstruct these amplitudes is itself exponentially costly~\cite{Nielsen2010,Aaronson2015}.
+An efficient method for measuring the relevant statistics from the quantum state is therefore essential to close the gap between solving the linear system and obtaining physically useful results.

-We present a quantum framework that integrates these components to simulate nonlinear reacting flows.
-Our approach leverages the history state method~\cite{Berry2014Highorder,Jin2023Time} to solve the time-dependent PDF transport equation.
-This technique encodes the entire spatio-temporal evolution into a single, large linear system solvable with one QLSA call, thus bypassing the measurement bottleneck of iterative methods.
-To address the challenge of information extraction, we develop an efficient algorithm for measuring statistical moments from the final quantum state, which extracts meaningful results without requiring full state tomography.
+In this work, we present a quantum computing framework that addresses both challenges to simulate nonlinear reacting flows.
+We employ the history state method~\cite{Berry2014,Jin2023} to formulate the temporal evolution of the PDF transport equation as a single, large linear system solvable with one QLSA call, thereby bypassing the measurement bottleneck of iterative time-marching schemes.
+To address the information extraction problem, we develop an efficient algorithm for measuring statistical moments of the PDF from the final quantum state.
+This algorithm exploits low-order polynomial approximations of the measurement operator to achieve a complexity polynomial in $\log N$, where $N$ is the system size, without requiring full state tomography.
+We validate the framework by simulating a perfectly stirred reactor, demonstrating its capability to capture the PDF evolution and statistics of a nonlinear reactive system.
 Together, these elements establish a complete and viable pathway for applying quantum computing to tackle challenges in the simulation of nonlinear reacting flows.

+The remainder of this paper is organized as follows.
+Section~\ref{sec:PDF} describes the PDF transport equation and the history state formulation.
+Section~\ref{sec:stats} presents the statistics measurement algorithm and its complexity analysis.
+Section~\ref{sec:results} provides the validation results, and Sec.~\ref{sec:concls} concludes the paper.